 This committee will meet approximately 6 weeks prior to convention to review the nominations received for (General Convention Deputy/Alternate every 3 years), Diocesan Council and Standing Committee.
 If there are not enough nominations received, this committee will work to recruit nominations.
 This information is to be available at least 4 weeks prior to convention for the review of delegations.
 The Chair introduces the nominees to Convention.

-This committee will meet Friday afternoon following the last of the Gathering seminars.
-The Chair of this committee is responsible for presenting any amendments or restatements to the Convention on Saturday and should have these available for projection or for handout to the Convention.
-Resolutions received by the Diocese should be translated into Spanish and available for handout at Convention.
+This committee will meet before the annual convention business day.
+The Chair of this committee is responsible for presenting any amendments or restatements to the annual convention during the business session and should have these available for projection or for handout to the Convention.
+Resolutions received by the Diocese before the deadline will be translated into Spanish and made available available online.

 Unregistered Convention Visitors / Observers

 If you are responsible for preparing a report please follow the guidelines below, and please ensure a roster of your membership with contact information is included as an addendum to your report.

 Using bullets or full sentences as you prefer, please submit your reports to answer the following questions: